Hi! I’m Carrie.

 A little bit about me…

-I’ve lived through my share of losses and challenges.
-I don’t pretend to have it all figured out—but I do know how to show up, stay present, and help people navigate the messiness of being human
+I bring a mix of Midwestern warmth and Brooklyn edge to my work—compassionate, grounded, and unafraid to sit with the hard stuff.
+I’ve experienced my own losses and challenges, so I don’t pretend to have it all figured out—but I do know how to show up, stay present, and support people as they navigate the messy, unpredictable experience of being human.

 Education and Training